 - A copy of the M.Sc. degree certificate.
 If the degree is still pending, then a plan for its completion must be provided.
 (The letter describing the completion plan can be free-format.)

-- Contact details of possible referees.
-Please, provide names, positions, affiliations, and e-mail addresses of 2-3 senior academic people available for providing recommendation letters upon request from HICT.
-We will contact you and the recommenders separately afterwards, if and when recommendation letters are required.
+Please, be also prepared to provide contact details of possible referees (2-3 senior academic people available for providing recommendation letters upon request from HICT).
+We will contact you, if recommendation letters are required.

 Who is eligible to apply?